Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Well, in Architectural Specialties, there's a unique capability required, not only the product and the manufacturing capability of those types of products, but in the design capability.
 Anybody that wants to participate needs to make those investments and develop those capabilities over time.

-Armstrong didn't develop those yesterday or last year, it's been a four-, five-year consorted effort to build these capabilities as we were not playing in this segment holistically four, five years ago.
+Armstrong didn't develop those yesterday or last year, it's been a four-, five-year concerted effort to build these capabilities as we were not playing in this segment holistically four, five years ago.
 So I think you have to give appreciation to the capability required to win jobs and participate in this category.

 Our competitors continue to be non-traditional mineral fiber competitors for the most part who are in that particular space and have been for a while and are very good competitors.
 And so we're continuing to improve our capabilities there to be more competitive.
 And again, I love the traction that we're getting and the affirmation that we're getting from the specification community on Armstrong's capabilities to really handle any space within their commercial buildings that brings a lot of productivity to them.
 So I'm very pleased with our progress.
 We're going to continue to push forward with this.